Idea

 Keeping Up with Technological Advancements

-The Future of Training For Technical Enablement
+The Future of Training for Technical Enablement

 Personalized Learning

 Training programs will become more personalized, catering to individual roles and requirements.
 Maybe some people in a role require training while others do not.
-It would be great to understand these requirements so not all employees are treated the same and have the same requirements.
+It would be great to understand these requirements so that not all employees are treated the same and have the same requirements.

 Virtual Reality (VR) Training